XIAOXUE (JESSIE) FU

 Jessie received her BSc in Psychology from Bristol University and MSc in Psychological Research from Oxford University.
 For her master’s thesis, she employed psychophysiological methods to study the acquisition of fear and anxiety in anxious adults.
 Since graduation, she has been working on projects that assess the efficacy of cognitive bias modification of interpretations training in ameliorating interpretation bias and negative mood in Chinese adolescents with subclinical and clinical anxiety.
 For her Ph.D., She is broadly interested in how neurocognitive processes interact with genetic and environmental factors to contribute to the risk and resilience of developing social-emotional maladaptations in temperamentally at-risk youths.

 Nhi is currently a sixth year graduate student pursuing her PhD in Developmental Psychology under the mentorship of Dr. Perez-Edgar.
 She received her bachelors in Child Psychology and Biology from the University of Minnesota, where she conducted research with Dr. Philip Zelazo on the development and neural bases of executive function throughout the lifespan.
 Her Master's work looked at the neural underpinnings of attention bias to threat and attention training.
 For her doctoral work, she would like to investigate the neurocognitive processes involved in emotion regulation and explore effective emotion regulation strategies toward adaptive behavior, particularly in the context of psychopathology.

 Leigha received her B.A. in psychology and English from the University of Rochester in 2012, and she is currently working toward her Ph.D. in developmental psychology at Penn State.
-Leigha's research interests bridge family systems and neuroscience perspectives to examine the biological underpinnings of the family's emotional climate.
-Her master's thesis examined whether the influences of both mothers' and fathers' emotional expressiveness on young children's prosocial behavior were contingent upon children's physiological regulation, and whether the effects differed for older and younger siblings within the family.
+Leigha's research interests bridge family systems and neuroscience perspectives to better understand the biological underpinnings of the family's emotional climate.
+Her master's thesis examined whether the relations between both mothers' and fathers' emotional expressiveness and young children's prosocial behavior were contingent upon children's physiological regulation, and whether the effects differed for older and younger siblings within the family.
 Her dissertation takes a multimethod approach to studying how the family contributes to children’s developing emotion regulation and attentional control and whether these processes are dependent on child temperament.
 Additionally, she is interested in examining how these mechanisms place children at risk for, or foster resilience processes against, later internalizing issues.